morbac/xmltools/README.md

+This repo contains the ARM64-compiled variant of the original tool from @morbac

 XMLTools
 --------
 This plugin is a small set of useful tools for editing XML with Notepad++.
 The plugin is based on MSXML.
 The plugin features are: